Woman killed inside Trader Joe's during standoff, Los Angeles mayor says

 Here are the latest developments:

-- About 40 people were inside the store in the Silver Lake neighborhood when the armed man entered, Police Chief Michel Moore said.
+• About 40 people were inside the store in the Silver Lake neighborhood when the armed man entered, Police Chief Michael Moore said.

 Events began with a shooting in the 1600 block of 32nd Street around 1:30 p.m.
 (4:30 p.m.
 ET) in which an elderly woman and a young woman were victims, LAPD Officer Mike Lopez told CNN.
 Their conditions were not immediately known.